From Asymptomatic to Zoonotic: A COVID-19 Glossary

 - Caring for a person with COVID-19

-- Being within 6 feet of a person with COVID-19 for at least 15 minutes, OR
+- Being within 6 feet of a person with COVID-19 for a combined total of 15 minutes or more within a 24-hour period, OR

 - Being in direct contact with saliva or other body secretions from a person with COVID-19 (e.g., being coughed on, kissing, sharing utensils, etc.).